-Ageing itself is a natural process but certain factors can cause the signs and symptoms of ageing to appear early.
+Ageing itself is a natural process, but certain factors cause the signs and symptoms of ageing to appear early.
 Premature ageing can begin at any age and is influenced by:

-Heavy metals – The body finds it very difficult to get rid of certain non nutritional metals so they can accumulate within our systems can push out some of the essential metals we need to function properly.
-They can also form free radicals and add to our oxidative stress, influencing the ageing process.
-If you have an occupation where you are exposed to heavy metals or you are interested in finding out whether you have a heavy metal toxicity you might wish to have A Hair Mineral Analysis Test completed.
+Heavy metals: the body finds it very difficult to get rid of certain non-nutritional metals.
+They can accumulate within our systems, pushing out essential metals we need to function properly.
+Heavy metals can also form free radicals which add to our oxidative stress, accelerating the ageing process.